elennick/retry4j/README.md

 Using the ```executeAsync()``` method will execute the passed call in an asynchronous, nonblocking fashion.

-***NOTE:*** If no ExecutorService is specified, the CallExecutor will be default use a fixed thread pool with 10 threads.
-If you want to specify an ExecutorService initialized with your own configuration, you can do so by calling ```CallExecutor.setExecutorService()```.
+***NOTE:*** If no ```java.util.concurrent.ExecutorService``` is specified, the Retry4j CallExecutor will default to using a fixed thread pool with 10 threads.
+If you want to specify an ExecutorService that is initialized with your own configuration, you can do so by calling ```CallExecutor.setExecutorService(executorService)```.
 For example:

         ExecutorService customExecutorService = Executors.newScheduledThreadPool(10);